cds-tech/ash_edgedb/documentation/topics/postgres-expressions.md

 # Postgres Expressions

-In addition to the expressions listed in the [Ash expressions guide](https://hexdocs.pm/ash/expressions.html), AshPostgres provides the following expressions
+In addition to the expressions listed in the [Ash expressions guide](https://hexdocs.pm/ash/expressions.html), AshEdgeDB provides the following expressions

 ## Fragments

 `fragment` allows you to embed raw sql into the query.
 Use question marks to interpolate values from the outer expression.

 For example: